Figure 1: On the Internet, nobody knows you are a dog! (Source: Twitter

 Lack of Transparency and Control to Identity Owners

-In most privacy violation incidents like above, the identity owners have no idea about the privacy violation because they can’t see what’s happening inside the identity management system.
+The last few years were flooded with privacy violation incidents like the Cambridge Analytica scandal, Spain and France fining Facebook, and DeepMind illegal patient data sharing.
+In most privacy violation incidents, the identity owners did not have any idea about the privacy violation because they can’t see what’s happening inside the identity management system.

 Another downside is the lack of controllability of your own data.
 Have you ever tried to delete your Facebook profile?
 You can’t entirely delete it.
 The information belongs to you, but you have no control over it, even to delete it.

 Identity honeypots are computer systems which consist of massive personal identifiable data.
 In centralized identity management, the identities are usually stored in one place, which creates an identity honey pot.